dashhive/dashchum/README.md

 Navigate to [http://localhost:5555/](http://localhost:5555/)

 ### Usage
-To generate an identity, a contract or submit a document, you need to add funds to your wallet.
+Once your wallet is setup (which should happen just by loading [http://localhost:5555/](http://localhost:5555/) in your browser) you will need to add funds to it to generate an identity, a contract or submit a document.

 That can be accomplished with the commands below.

 ```sh
 # Get the balance of the dashmate seed node